+Should you doubt any part of this Handbook, please approach a faculty member for clarification.
 The Head of School shall have the final determination when interpreting any situation, rule, or consequence.
-At his discretion, the Head of School may deal directly with any issue which the regulations do not explicitly cover or when hefeels the spirit of the policy has been violated.
-His decision is final.
+At their discretion, the Head of School may deal directly with any issue which the regulations do not explicitly cover or when they feel the spirit of the policy has been violated.
+Their decision is final.

-The Mission
+Our Mission